harshita2201301024/obsidian/data/personal/Overall Investment.md

 5. 60 lakh house -> 6.5k per month
    90 gaj house. ground and first floor. ground floor, my monther in law lives and first floor is on rent 6.6k per month.  it's in purewal colony.

-   I live in dubai and looking for a studi
+   I live in dubai and looking for a 1 BHK for myself.
+I have 280k in account. all 1 BHK cost around 900k + 4% dld. +2% brokerage + 1 %.